cindykiml/TTC-Delays/README.md

 literature.bib: References of the relevant literature used

 #### Survey Folder:
-Contains the questions from our survey in .png format (in case the link provided fails to work).
+Contains the questions from my survey in .png format (in case the link provided fails to work).